Central line (London Underground)

-The Central line is a London Underground line that runs between or in the west, and or Woodford via Hainault in the north-east, via the West End, the City, and the East End.
+The Central line is a London Underground line which runs between or in the west, and or Woodford via Hainault in the north-east, via the West End, the City, and the East End.
 Printed in red on the Tube map, the line serves 49 stations over 46 mi, making it the network's longest line.
 It is one of only two lines on the Underground network to cross the Greater London boundary, the other being the Metropolitan line.
 One of London's deep-level railways traversing narrow tunnels, Central line trains are smaller than those on British main lines.